- 3/4 cup butter, softened

 - 31 peppermint candies

 - Transfer to two greased and floured 9-in. round baking pans.
-Bake at 350° for 25-30 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 25-30 minutes or until a toothpick inserted in the center comes out clean.

 - Cool for 10 minutes before removing from pans to wire racks to cool completely.